jovijovi/merkletree/README.md

 # Merkle Tree in Golang

-This repo forked from [cbergoon/merkletree](https://github.com/cbergoon/merkletree) .
+A Merkle Tree package written in Go.

-A Merkle Tree written in Go.
+This repo forked from [cbergoon/merkletree](https://github.com/cbergoon/merkletree) and refactored most of the code.

 ## Features